 Tomatoes were introduced in Europe in the 16th century; they were called "love apples" and grown as shrubs.
 The Spanish and Italians ate them, but northern Europeans believed they were poisonous and grew them only as ornamental plants.

-Seeds should be started indoors 4-6 weeks before the last frost, sown in flats 1/4" deep and 1" apart.
-Germination takes 7-14 days.
-When the first true leaves appear, transplant to 4" pots.
-Plants should be set outdoors 1 week after last frost, in soil amended with well-rotted manure or compost.
-Plant every 24" in rows 30" apart.
+Seeds should be started indoors four to six weeks before the last frost, sown in flats 1/4 inch deep and 1 inch apart.
+Germination takes seven to 14 days.
+When the first true leaves appear, transplant to 4-inch pots.
+Plants should be set outdoors one week after the last frost, in soil amended with well-rotted manure or compost.
+Plant every 24 inches in rows 30 inches apart.

-To encourage rooting and strong plants, set seedlings deeply, leaving only top 4 sets of leaves exposed.
-Pinch off first flowers to allow young plants to establish themselves.
+To encourage rooting and strong plants, set seedlings deeply, leaving only the top four sets of leaves exposed.
+Pinch off the first flowers to allow young plants to establish themselves.
 Pinch off suckers that grow in the notches between main and horizontal stems.